-If I were to experience harassment, discrimination or other ill treatment at my workplace I know how to report it.
+If I were to experience harassment, discrimination or other ill treatment at my workplace I know where to seek help/advice.

 Summary of Responses Q27

 This Question yielded 161 responses.
 Nearly half of the respondents (77/161) affirmatively indicated having experienced some kind of obstacle during the administrative process of starting or renewing their contract.